Leslie Gay: Military service and later life

 Gay served in the First World War, being commissioned as a lieutenant in the Territorial Force.
-He was promoted to captain with the South Lancashire Regiment in September 1915, befofe being made an adjutant in March 1916.
+He was promoted to captain with the South Lancashire Regiment in September 1915, before being made an adjutant in March 1916.
 He relinquished this appointment in September of the same year, and was seconded to the staff the following month.
 He relinquished his appointment to the staff in July 1918, having been made a temporary major in June 1918 for his appointment to assistant commandant with the Royal Defence Corps.
 Following the end of the war, Gay relinquished his commission in September 1919 but retained the rank of captain.

 Gay was a keen golfer, having been secretary of the Northamptonshire Golf Club and later the East Devon Golf Club, with him representing Devon in the sport.
 Having split from his wife, he opted to live a "hedonistic" lifestyle; playing golf and cricket, and sharing the home of a wealthy young widower in east Devon.
 After the widowers' death he remained in the area, later dying in a nursing home at Sidmouth in November 1949.
 He was survived by his sister, Charlotte Evelyn Gay, who was a social reformer.